A Brief History

 A strange aspect to this story is a myth that started with an erroneous claim in Liberty magazine that the Tuskegee Airmen never lost a bomber they were escorting to an enemy fighter.
 That was not true as 25 to 27 bombers escorted by the Red Tails were indeed shot down, although that number figures well when compared to the average of 46 bombers shot down by bombers escorted by White fighter groups.
 Our hats are off to these fine pilots and patriots.
 Job well done.

-Question for Students (and Others): What else do you know about Benjamin O. Davis?
+Question for students (and subscribers): What else do you know about Benjamin O. Davis?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!